m-faizan-mahmood/Google_Cloud_platform_GCP/SQL_INSTANCE/readme.md

 ## Conclusion
 This pipeline sets up a Cloud SQL database, imports NYC taxi trip data, and performs initial quality checks.
 These steps serve as a foundation for deeper analysis and data processing.

----

-This README structure ensures clarity and usability for GitHub users.
-Let me know if you need additional formatting or tweaks!